Is Buckinghamshire Healthcare coping with winter pressures?

 According to NHS Improvement, a higher proportion of long-stay patients can impact the ability of hospitals to accommodate urgent admissions and manage bed capacity.

-At Buckinghamshire Healthcare, 259 patients had been in hospital for a week or more, taking up nearly half of the occupied beds.
+At Buckinghamshire Healthcare, 249 patients had been in hospital for a week or more, taking up more than 40% of the occupied beds.

 Ambulances:

-A total of 473 patients were taken by ambulance to A&E during the week.
-That's a drop in emergency arrivals compared to the previous week, when 495 patients were brought by ambulance.
+A total of 467 patients were taken by ambulance to A&E during the week.
+That's a slight drop in emergency arrivals compared to the previous week, when 473 patients were brought by ambulance.

-Just seven patients waited more than 30 minutes before they could be transferred.
+Delays left 17 patients waiting 30 minutes or more before they could be transferred.

 NHS Improvement guidance states that ambulance crews should hand patients over to A&E staff within 15 minutes of arrival.